The Race to Reskill: Why We Need a Global Reskilling Revolution by 2025

-Thanks to accelerated technological developments and the Covid-19 pandemic, the workforce is automating at a faster rate than ever anticipated
+The workforce is automating at a faster rate than ever anticipated

 We need a global reskilling revolution by 2025

-By 2030 as many as 375 million workers, which is approximately 14% percent of the global workforce, may need to switch occupational categories, according to a recent McKinsey Global report.
+By 2030 as many as 375 million workers, which is approximately 14% percent of the global workforce, may need to switch occupational categories, according to a McKinsey Global report.
 As digitisation, automation, and advances in artificial intelligence become major disruptors in the world of work, is it will be necessary that the workforce adapts alongside.

 Although many business leaders are gaining awareness of the rapidly growing scale of the task that ahead, this has had yet to translate into much significant action.